kaltura/DeveloperPortalDocs/documentation/PlayKit/AudioMode-iOS.md

 }
 ```

-When video is finished, put back the initial category value
+3. When video is finished, return the initial category value:
 ```
 if let _ = audioSessionInitialCategory {
    do {